 A Siege Train does not count as a Brigade for Stacking or any other purpose.
-It must remain with a Friendly General or in a Fortress; remove the counter to the Turn Record Track on the next turn if this is ever not the case.
+It must remain with a Friendly General or in a Fortress; remove the counter to the Turn Record Track if this is ever not the case.